The beginning

 I talked to our product experts and asked them for ideas for articles based on pain points they heard from customers and others out in the field.
 That’s how we developed two posts focusing on technical aspects: the first explained the difference between a bypass and a disconnect and the second laid out SCCR and AIC (short-circuit current rating and ampere interrupting capacity respectively).

 That did the trick!
-Newsroom views have increased substantially.
+Newsroom views increased substantially after posting this informative content.
 In 2020, this section of the website had 6,580 pageviews, averaging 548 pageviews a month.
 In Q1 of 2021, the Newsroom generated 2,221 pageviews, an average of 740 views a month.

-Organic traffic has increased significantly.
+Organic traffic increased significantly.
 Q4 2020 saw a 44% increase in organic traffic from the previous quarter.
 And Q1 2021 saw a 115% increase!
-So far, Q2 is on track to continue this growth.